sinusphi/venvipy/README.rst

 Installation
 ------------

-To install the latest version of *VenviPy* simply run:
+You can install the latest version of *VenviPy* via:

 .. code-block:: bash